GriffinCanCode/ArtificialOS/README.md

 ## Acknowledgments — Standing On Shoulders

 I didn't invent most of this.
-What I did was put proven pieces together in a new way:
+What I did was ask "what would a desktop OS look like if designed from scratch today?" and then put proven pieces together to answer that question:

-- **Proven Algorithms**: CFS scheduling (Linux), segregated free lists (jemalloc), Unix IPC (POSIX) — borrowed from the best
+- **Proven OS Algorithms**: CFS scheduling (Linux), segregated free lists (jemalloc), Unix IPC (POSIX), network namespaces — borrowed from decades of OS research
-- **Modern Rust**: Tokio async runtime, DashMap lock-free maps, crossbeam concurrency — the ecosystem is incredible
+- **Modern Rust**: Tokio async runtime, DashMap lock-free maps, crossbeam concurrency, parking_lot synchronization — the ecosystem is incredible
-- **Google Gemini API**: Efficient LLM inference for application generation — fast enough to feel real-time
+- **Desktop Patterns**: Window management (react-rnd), application lifecycle, session persistence — lessons from macOS, Windows, Linux desktop environments
-- **gRPC & Protocol Buffers**: Type-safe high-performance RPC — better than REST for this use case
+- **gRPC & Protocol Buffers**: Type-safe high-performance RPC — better than REST for inter-service communication
-- **React Ecosystem**: Dynamic UI rendering with Zustand state management — React is still the best choice for complex UIs
+- **React Ecosystem**: Dynamic UI rendering, Zustand state management, virtual scrolling — React enables building a desktop shell in the browser
+- **Google Gemini API**: Optional LLM inference for AI-generated Blueprint apps — a power user feature, not the core system

-**The innovation is in how these pieces work together, not in reinventing any particular wheel.**
+**The innovation is in how these pieces integrate to create a legitimate userspace desktop OS, not in reinventing any particular wheel.
+AI generation is just one optional feature among many.**